Heritage innovation

 • Member of the Chartered Institute for Archaeologists (MCIfA)

-• Affiliate of the Institute of Environmental Management and Assessment (IEMA)
+• Affiliate of the Institute of Sustainability and Environmental Professionals (ISEP)

 • Fellow of the Society of Antiquaries of London (FSA)